 Take a look at the agreement for testing accommodations to thoroughly understand your responsibilities and the responsibilities of Disability and Access Services in serving you.
 Don't worry about printing these out or signing them; we'll take care of that together when we meet with you.

 The University of Baltimore strives to provide a fully accessible campus; all buildings are equipped with accessible entryways, and classrooms are included in the University's accessibility plan.

-If a building is not accessible due to maintenance or another unforeseen circumstance, the Office of Disability and Access Services will work with the Office of Facilities Management and Capital Planning to assess the situation and to make any changes necessary to ensure accessibility.
+If a building is not accessible due to maintenance or another unforeseen circumstance, Disability and Access Services will work with the Office of Facilities Management and Capital Planning to assess the situation and to make any changes necessary to ensure accessibility.
 If an emergency arises (i.e., an elevator not functioning), the office will work with the same office to provide access or, if needed, to email students registered with the office with information about the problem and about options for access to other areas.